gregkwaste/NMSMV/README.md

 ## **WIP** ##
 * 3D Gizmo implementation for a much more robust node manipulation.
 * The project includes 2 more subprojects, a) a texture mixing app that provides a testbench of the procedural texture mixing process of NMS as implemented in the viewer and b) a texture viewer that interfaces with a custom DDS library to allow the preview of DX10 textures as well as multi-textures.
-I'm planning to organize them and provide them in the releases as separate tools.
+I'm planning to better organize and maintain their code and eventually pack them together with the viewer in future releases.
 * Assemble some wiki pages to explain the functionality and editing capabilities of the viewer.